codelibs/fess-docs/en/13.16/user/search-range.rst

 The syntax of Range search is "fieldname:[lower TO upper]"

-For example, type to search document contentLength field against 1 k to 10 k bytes is shown below the search form.
+For example, type to search document content_length field against 1 k to 10 k bytes is shown below the search form.

 To search documents of which size is from 10 bytes to 100 bytes, the query is below.